Maki-science/easyCHAMP/README.md

 ## Purpose of this package
 Commonly in microplastic research, a sample is splitted and filtered on several filters.
 These filters have to be measured separately via FTIR and can be then evaluated using the Purency software (https://www.purency.ai/).
 This produces .csv files for each measurement.

 This package and its functions can be used to automate the single file handling and gathering the relevant data for each sample into one file.
+Commonly the processing requires only a few seconds instead of hours (of copying and pasting).

-It will count occurences of fibres, fragments, spheres and pixels, as well as size fractions (<10, 10-20, 20-50, 50-100, 100-150, 150-200,..., >500) for each polymer.
+It will count occurences of fibres, fragments, spheres and pixels, as well as different (customisable) size fractions (<10, 10-20, 20-50, 50-100, 100-150, 150-200,..., >500) for each polymer.
 Each file (i.e., each measurement) is evaluated separately, as well as summarized for all files (i.e., one sample).
-For each sample a new excel file will be generated
-    in the folder where the files are placed.
+For each sample a new excel file will be generated in the folder where the files are placed.
+If desired, the function returns a data frame to the R environment, which can be used for further processing in R, if desired.

-I've written this package for the TOEKI working group of the university of bayreuth, to allow simple and (almost) bulletproof application.
-If you are interested in adopting the framework for another lab with different specifications, let me know and I will see what I can do.
-Ideas for implementation for broader usability are appreciated.
+The default parameter settings are based on the requirements of the TOEKI group (AG Laforsch) of the University of Bayreuth.
+However, the function is highly customisable, and you can change all parameters to your desire.
+Read further below for detailed instruction what and how you can/should change things.

 ## Installation